 Figure 4-1 shows the completed Automatic Route Selection Worksheet for the fictitious company, McHale and Associates of Denver, Colorado (area code: 303).
 McHale has a local trunk pool, an in-state WATS pool, and a cross-country WATS pool.
-Because Colorado has two area codes (303 and 719), the in-state WATS line/trunk can be used for both toll and local calls.
-Therefore, there are two entries for Pool 890 on the worksheet.
+Because Colorado has three area codes (303, 719, and 970), the in-state WATS line/trunk can be used for both toll and local calls.
+Figure 4-1 shows an example of two entries (for the 303 and 719 area codes) for Pool 890 on the worksheet.